-- Tunbury Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in the school's safeguarding, and acceptable use policies. - Tunbury Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Greg Taylor (DSL), and Lorraine Taylor (Safeguarding Governor) are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Mereworth Community Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Mereworth Community Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Miss Amanda Lavelle, a member of the senior leadership team and Esther Jenner, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.